Egypt country profile - Overview

-Encouraged by the protests that overthrew the long-term leader of Tunisia, mounting popular anger burst to the surface in huge anti-government demonstrations in January 2011, which eventually led President Mubarak to step aside.
-He was arrested and sentenced to life imprisonment over deaths during the demonstrations.
+Encouraged by the protests that overthrew the long-term leader of Tunisia, mounting popular anger burst to the surface in huge anti-government demonstrations in January 2011 that eventually ended President Mubarak's long rule.

-The road towards democracy proved rocky, however, and post-revolutionary politics became polarised between the newly ascendant Islamists on the one hand and the military as well as liberal and secular forces on the other.
+The protesters' hoped-for transition democracy proved elusive, however, as post-revolutionary politics became polarised between the newly ascendant Islamists on the one hand and the military as well as liberal and secular forces on the other.
 A growing Islamist militant insurgency has also shaken Egypt's stability.

 Following a year of interim military rule, the first presidential elections in half a century were won by Islamist Muslim Brotherhood candidate Mohammed Morsi in 2012.

 But a year on, growing dismay at the government's actions among many Egyptians - primarily secularists, liberals and Coptic Christians - boiled over in another wave of protests.
 Siding with the demonstrators, the military ousted Mr Morsi and violently suppressed the protest sit-ins held by the Brotherhood in response.

 The new authorities outlawed the Brotherhood, started drafting a new constitution and curbed media freedom.
 The army chief, Abdul Fattah al-Sisi, has announced he will stand as a civilian in a presidential election set for May 2014.
 His rise has left some fearing an effective return to military rule.Geography and economy